lux-org/lux/README.md

 Lux is a Python library that makes data science easier by automating aspects of the data exploration process.
 Lux facilitate faster experimentation with data, even when the user does not have a clear idea of what they are looking for.
 Visualizations are displayed via [an interactive Jupyter widget](https://github.com/lux-org/lux-widget) to allow users to quickly browse through large collections of data directly within their Jupyter notebooks.

-Here are some [slides](http://dorisjunglinlee.com/files/Zillow_07_2020_Slide.pdf) from a recent talk on Lux.
+Here is a [1-min video](https://www.youtube.com/watch?v=qmnYP-LmbNU) introducing Lux, and [slides](http://dorisjunglinlee.com/files/Zillow_07_2020_Slide.pdf) from a more extended talk.

-Try out Lux on your own in a live Jupyter Notebook [here](https://mybinder.org/v2/gh/lux-org/lux-binder/master?urlpath=tree/examples/demo)!
+Try out Lux on your own in a live Jupyter Notebook [here](https://mybinder.org/v2/gh/lux-org/lux-binder/master?urlpath=tree/examples/demo/cars_demo.ipynb)!

 # Getting Started